THe pursuit of purpose

 The answers we seek lay in past experiences when we learn how to connect the dots

-The most important relationship to nurture is our relationship to fear
+The most important relationship to nurture is our relationship to yourself

 What we are here to do in this world is already showing up in small ways